aphanotus/morphDE/README.md

 Transcriptome studies proceeded through three phases.
 Initially, we sampled whole bodies from 12 individuals, including three biological replicates of each sex and morph combination from the Plantation Key, FL population (phase 1).
 Next we sampled dorsal thorax and gonads from three individuals of each sex and morph combination from the Plantation Key, FL and Aurora, CO populations (phase 2).
 Samples from these phases were prepared as full-length 150-bp paired-end Illumina libraries and used to assembly a reference transcriptome.

 The final phase utilized 3'-tag sequencing with the exclusive goal of quantifying gene expression.
-The sampling design at this phase included two stages (fifth instars and nascent adults), two tissues (dorsal thorax and gonads), two sexes, long- and short-wing morphs, high and low food regimes, four populations (collected from Key Largo, FL, Plantation Key, FL, Aurora, CO, and Frederick, MD), and three biological replicates of each unique combination of the preceding factors.
-Thus the full matrix contained 384 samples.
-Fifteen samples were lost or did not pass library quality controls.
+The sampling design at this phase included two stages (fifth instars and nascent adults), two tissues (dorsal thorax and gonads), two sexes, long- and short-wing adult morphs, high and low food regimes, four populations (collected from Key Largo, FL, Plantation Key, FL, Aurora, CO, and Frederick, MD), and three biological replicates of each unique combination of the preceding factors.
+Thus the full matrix contained 288 samples.
+Seven samples were lost or did not pass library quality controls, resulting in 281 samples in the analysis.

-> :warning: This isn't right!
-We have 3 plates worth of data -- plate 4 was sequenced twice.
-Plate1 was lost by UCD.
-Check the actual numbers in each metadata class.

 ## Nucleic acid extractions